So you’ve come to Paris, you’ve looked for work and you realise you are best suited to an teaching English speaking position.

-1. Our Teaching English Methodology
+1. Teaching English to Kids – Our Methodology

 Our methodology helps our childcarers to follow a clear outline in a structured and friendly manner.